mheily/libkqueue/BUGS.md

    in the fork.

  ## Windows

- * On Windows, you need to supply `-DMAKE_STATIC` in `CFLAGS` when building the static library.
-This does not apply when using cmake.

  * If a file descriptor outside of kqueue is closed, the internal kqueue state is not cleaned up.
    Applications should ensure that file descriptors are removed from the kqueue before they are closed.

-# libkqueue (kernel)

- * When passing a knote pointer to the kernel, the reference count of the knote structure should be incremented.
-Conversely, when the pointer has been returned from the kernel and the event unregistered from the kernel, the reference count should be decremented.